Killing of Tito Minniti: Italian version

 According to one version of events, Minniti and Zannoni fought the Army of the Ethiopian Empire soldiers who approached.
 Minniti attacked them with the aircraft's machine gun, killing some of them.
 Eventually, he ran out of ammunition and was forced to surrender.
 Zannoni was killed, but Minniti was taken to the village of Bolali.
 Italian propaganda later declared that Minniti was subject to torture and mutilation before his death.

 This version of events relied on the assertions of an attaché of the Egyptian Red Cross, Abdel Mohsein El Uisci, who later testified to the League of Nations and stated that the severed head and feet of Minniti were carried to the towns of Degehabur, Jijiga and Harar.
 El Uisci testified:

 The leader of the killers, Manghestu, took the genitals and told El Uisci that he intended to flay Minniti's body to make cigarette paper from the skin.
 El Uisci, again in Dagabur, said he had also witnessed the torture of another Italian soldier, who was mutilated, impaled and then transported on a stake, which pierced a metal bar that was lying on the back of two camels.

 Castration of defeated enemies was a tradition in Ethiopia as was the taking of body parts as trophies.
 Italy had already raised the practice at the League of Nations, as part of its justification for the invasion.
 Isamael Daoud, El Uisci's superior, denied the truth of his account of events.
 The Italians argued that Daoud was in no position to dispute the accuracy of the story, as he was in Egypt at the time.
 Kamel Hamed and Labib Salamah, two other members of El Uisci's paramedic team in Ethiopia, supported El Uisci's assertions.
-In 1937, journalist and historian Indro Montanelli interviewed one of the Ethiopians who killed Minniti, who confirmed El Uisci's account.
+In 1937, journalist and historian Indro Montanelli, then a supporter of Italian fascism, interviewed one of the Ethiopians who killed Minniti, who confirmed El Uisci's account.